11 Apr 2025

 DraftOnn - The next-gen minimalist note-taking app for students

-09 Sep 2023 Notes Writing Productivity
+09 Sep 2023 Writing Notes Productivity

 Draftonn is a simple and easy to use note taking app built from the ground up for students and productivity enthusiasts.
 It's primary and main goal is to be a simple distraction free note taking app that students can use to take notes.